-The proposed Fission Fusion \kmeans is a general framework to reduce \ofm and \mfo associations in each iteration, and decreases the \kmeans objective successively.
-It allows us to unify past algorithmic designs for \kmeans from the perspective of the structural properties of local solutions.
-In this section, we discuss other variants of \kmeans algorithms in literature and their connection to the proposed framework as well as to the structural properties of the local solution.
+Fission Fusion \kmeans (FFkm) is a general framework which iteratively eliminates \ofm and \mfo associations and decreases the \kmeans objective value.
+This framework allows us to unify many existing algorithmic designs for \kmeans, from the perspective of the structural properties of local solutions.
+Below, we discuss other variants of \kmeans algorithms in literature; we elucidate their connection to our framework and to the structures of local solutions, and highlight the differences.